5 Telescopes for Kids Under 12: Fun & Educational Stargazing

 The Celestron 21024 FirstScope is an excellent choice for young stargazers.
 Designed specifically for beginners, this lightweight and compact telescope makes it easy for children to explore the night sky.

 They can effortlessly move the telescope around, thanks to its simple tabletop design.
 Setting it up only requires a few minutes, making it perfect for spontaneous sky-watching sessions.
+Set it on a picnic table and the whole family can enjoy.

 It features a 76mm reflector optical tube, which provides clear views of the moon, planets, and even some bright deep-sky objects.
 The smooth altazimuth mount allows for easy tracking of celestial objects.